sous-chefs/cron/README.md

 ### `cron_manage`

 The `cron_manage` definition can be used to manage the `/etc/cron.allow` and `/etc/cron.deny` files.
-Incude this cookbook as dependency to your cookbook and execute the definition as:
+Include this cookbook as dependency to your cookbook and execute the definition as:

 The following will add the user mike to the `/etc/cron.allow` file: